 The scientist did not depend on computer programs, computers or calculators.
 An engineer’s Badge of Honor was a slide rule with a pocket protector and a rigorous understanding of mathematics and the scientific method.

 A Hughes Fellowship brought us to California in 1957.
 Hughes Aircraft was at the pinnacle of the cutting edge of science and technology.
 To maintain that position and insure the brightest and best engineers, Hughes offered fellowships.
-Ken had graduated from North Carolina State University at the head of his class in mechanical engineering.
+My husband, Ken Cowans, had graduated from North Carolina State University at the head of his class in mechanical engineering.
 He learned two weeks before graduation and our wedding the next day that we were coming to California.

 As I came from a small liberal arts college in North Carolina, I expected a “Southern hospitality” welcoming dinner.
 Even more naive, I thought Howard would be there to do the honors.
 It was not to be.
 Ken hit the ground running and never looked back.